msjimc/AgileStructure/guide/README.md

 ## Selecting the region to view

-Select the likely chromosome (reference sequence) from the dropdown list boz and enter the regions co-ordinates in the two text boxes to the right of the drop down list box and press the ```Get reads``` button (Figure 3).
+Select the required chromosome (reference sequence) from the dropdown list box and enter the region's co-ordinates in the two text boxes to the right of the drop down list box and press the ```Get reads``` button (Figure 3).
+The co-ordinates are checked to make sure they are not greater than the chromosomes length as reported in the ```bam``` file.
+If no chromosome has been selected these values will be limited to '1'.

 ![Figure 3](images/figure3.jpg)

 Figure 3

 The position of reads mapping to the region are shown as green (aligned to the forward strand) and red (aligned to the reverse strand) rectangles scaled to the length of the read.
-Soft clipped sequences are identified as pale green or red extensions to the darker green/red rectangles.
-The size of the pale rectangles is proportionate to their length and their location only indicates whether they are on the 5' or 3' of the aligned sequence.
+Soft clipped sequences are identified as pale green or pale red extensions to the darker green/red aligned data.
+The size of the pale rectangles is proportionate to the length of the unaligned sequence and their location only indicates whether they are on the 5' or 3' of the aligned sequence.
-It is important to note that in the default view reads are drawn as a solid box spanning the length of the alignment, if a read as a large deletion this will not be shown, however they can be visualised by selecting the ```Analsis``` > ```Look for indels within a read``` option (see section @@@@@@@@@).
+It is important to note that in the default view, reads are drawn as a solid box spanning the length of the alignment, if a read as a large deletion this will not be shown, however they can be visualised by selecting the ```Analysis``` > ```Look for indels within a read``` option (see section [Identifying Indels using the primary alignments CIGAR string](#identifying-indels-using-the-primary-alignments-cigar-string)).
 AgileStructure does not have an upper limit on the size of the region or number of reads it will process and will attempt to read the requested data until the computer runs out of memory.
-While there is no upper limit, you should try to limit the amount of data reads as reading the underlying bam file can be a slow process due to its size.
+While there is no upper limit, you should try to limit the amount of data it reads as reading the underlying bam file can be a slow process due to its size.

 ## Hiding reads without a soft clipped segment

 When adding reads to the image, they are stacked so as little space as possible is used, however for alignments with a high read depth, the stacks may be to too tall to fit in the image.
-Since, only reads that have a soft clipped region are important in break point detection it is possible to hide those with out an unaligned area by selecting the ```Analysis``` > ```Only show reads with secondary alignments ``` option (Figure 4).
+Since, reads that have a soft clipped region are more important in break point detection it is possible to hide those with out an unaligned fragment by selecting the ```Analysis``` > ```Only show reads with secondary alignments ``` option (Figure 4).

 ![Figure 4](images/figure4.jpg)